SmartTokenLabs/tokenscript-cli/static/templates/emptyTypescript/README.md

 ### Exploring the project directory

-- `/tokenscript.xml` defines project's the views, actions and props in correlation with the Svelte application.
-Each view should be defined inside the `TokenScript.xml` and within the Svelte application.
+- `/tokenscript.xml` defines project's the views, actions and props in correlation with the web application.
+Each view should be defined inside the `TokenScript.xml`.

 - `/index.ts` contains example views `Mint` and `Info` which can be built upon or used as a reference towards your project.